Friends of Odderøya

 This is an area with long traditions in the city and for the city's population.
 Even while there was still military activity on Odderøya, the city's citizens had access to this place and knew how to use it

-It was as early as 1894 that Kristiansand and the Opplands Tourist Association took the initiative to build a log cabin on Odderøya.
-The association was then no more than seven years old, and this was a big boost.
-The fireplace room was located on the north-west side of the island, up the hillside from where the silokaia is now.
-Today, this is referred to as area six.
-At the time, this was a military area, but the military authorities gave permission to build a restaurant, build walking paths and build a viewpoint on the top of the island.
+It was as early as 1894 that the Kristiansand and Oppland Tourist Association took the initiative to build the fireplace lodge on Odderøya.
+The association was then no more than seven years old, and this was a major boost.
+The fireplace lodge was located on the northwest side of the island, up the hillside from where Silokaia is now.
+Today this is referred to as area six.
+At the time this was a military area, but the military authorities gave permission to build a restaurant, build walking paths and build a viewpoint on the top of the island.
 The Tourist Association was responsible for all of this.
-Peisestua was opened on 18 September 1894, and it happened with a bang.
-The brigade commander had made the brigade music available.
-Probably around 3,000 people were present at the opening.
+The fireplace lodge was opened on September 18, 1894, and it happened with great fanfare.
+The brigade commander had provided the brigade band.
+There were probably around 3,000 people present at the opening.
 And this became a very popular place for the city's population and for tourists who visited the city.

 From 1895 there was regular operation of the fireplace room and at the end of April the following advertisement appeared in the newspapers of the time: "The fireplace room on Odderøen will be open for use from May 1st.
 Ferry money is paid to the ferryman in Gravene: 2 øre for Voxne and 1 øre for children – Tour and Return”